How to Stop Rain From Coming Through Window Screen

 Leaf Blower to Eliminate Any Leaves

-• Try sweeping down any long grass around the perimeter of your house, near guttering areas and downspouts, so that water can’t collect within these areas during heavy rain showers.
+8. Try sweeping down any long grass around the perimeter of your house, near guttering areas and downspouts, so that water can’t collect within these areas during heavy rain showers.
 If there is not enough space for adequate drainage, you may need to remove some of the lawn altogether to make room for larger surfaces that can be used instead (like cement).

-Precautions While Learning How to Stop Rain From Coming Through Window Screen
+Precautions While Learning How to Stop Rain From Coming Through Window Screen:

 Avoid using nails or putty to fasten window screens when possible, as they can puncture the screen mesh.
 Use glazing pins instead.
 Also, use a sealant or paint to cover exposed nail heads and screw holes on your window frames and trims to keep moisture out of your house.
+You may want to check with professionals for advice about how much rain you will be able to block with this method.
+Rainwater may also leak through gaps around the tracks in some types of windows, but these can usually be sealed easily using weather-stripping tape or caulk applied around the edges where the frame meets the sash.

-How to Keep Rain From Blowing on Your Porch
+How to Keep Rain From Blowing on Your Porch:

 Install An Overhanging Awning:

 You can install an overhanging awning to keep the rain off your porch.
 A good overhang is between 6 and 12 inches.
-You can buy pre-made wood or aluminum awnings that attach to the house; you might have to purchase new side windows if they don’t offer windows with it, and you might have to make some adjustments to your existing doorway for one of the larger models.
+You can buy pre-made wood or aluminum awnings that attach to the house; you might have to purchase new side windows if they don’t offer windows with them, and you might have to make some adjustments to your existing doorway for one of the larger models.

 It will provide cover if someone wants to sit on your porch without using your cover or shelter during a rainy situation.
 If you want more privacy than just from the rain, then another option would be adding lattice around the base of the entryway door and even up to one of the sides.
 Lattice ceilings are also available.

 If your porch is large enough, you can put a table and chairs underneath the overhang.
-Installing an overhanging awning is easy; it’s affordable and will be worth every cent when you go out on your porch on a rainy day!
+Installing an overhanging awning is easy to do; it’s affordable and will be worth every cent when you go out on your porch on a rainy day!
 Ensure that the rafters below your eave are not rotted, so there is no danger of them collapsing when they get wet.
+If needed, reinforce any existing rafters by removing the siding down to the rafters and putting new 4″x4″ wood braces from one end of the support beam to the other.
+This will help prevent them from sagging or bowing due to rainwater and gravity getting at them.

 Screen-In The Porch:

-If you don’t want to permanently remove some of your favorite windows during the rainy season, consider buying screens and rolling them up when needed.
+If you don’t want to permanently take down some of your favorite windows during the rainy season, consider buying screens and rolling them up when needed.
 The screen will attract bugs, but it will keep the rain out.
-It’s easy to install specially made retractable screens with a spring-loaded, telescoping mechanism.
+It’s easy to install specially-made retractable screens that have a spring-loaded, telescoping mechanism.
 You can take them down and put them up with ease!
-The screens add an airy feeling to your porch and go up quickly and easily when you need them.
+The screens add an airy feeling to your porch, and they go up quickly and easily when you need them.
+These systems for sliding windows work well if you don’t have many windows or doors on your porch.
+Make sure you measure the inside of the window opening before you buy a new screen so that it fits correctly.

 Add Storm Windows: